joshrotenberg/adrs/book/src/commands/init.md

 ## Overview

 The `init` command initializes a new ADR directory, using `doc/adr` by default.
-An alternate directory can optionally be supplied to the command to store ADRs in a different location. `init` will also create a `.adr-dir` file to store the directory location so that other commands can find the top level directory.
+An alternate directory can optionally be supplied to the command to store ADRs in a different location. `init` will also create the `.adr-dir` file to store the directory location so that other commands can find the top level directory.

 `init` creates an initial ADR for you as well, noting the decision you've made to document your Architectural Decisions using ADRs.